 Roll had tested Tina for psychokinetic ability, observing that she rolled doubles at a rate well above chance.
-However, in a formal test carried out by Richard Broughton at the Institute for Parapsychology on 29 March, she scored no better than chance.
+However, in a formal test carried out by Richard Broughton at the Institute for Parapsychology on March 29, she scored no better than chance.
 She then broke her leg in an accident and had to be taken home.

-In a second set of tests in October, Tina was first hypnotized, and objects were observed to take flight: one travelled about forty feet, and others rounded corners.
-Three factors were found to suppress the incidents: Tina being asleep, deliberate attempts to stimulate psychokinesis, and video cameras recording.
+In a second set of tests in October, Tina was first hypnotized, and objects were observed to take flight: one travelled about 40 feet and some rounded corners.
+Three factors were found to suppress the incidents: when Tina was asleep, deliberate attempts to stimulate psychokinesis, and rolling video cameras.
 Psychological testing revealed signs of a neglected and abusive past, and emotional reactions typical of a much younger child, but no actual psychosis.
 Further psychokinesis testing in July 1985 was negative.